joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/11/world/americas/presidents-secret-flights-trump-turkey.html

 **University of Michigan Will Ease Up on Grades for Student Mental Health**\
-`The University of Michigan will make first-semester grades pass or fail, to encourage students to try different classes and lessen fears of what a low grade could mean.`\
+`The university will make first-semester grades pass or fail, to encourage students to try different classes and lessen fears of what a low grade could mean.`\
 https://www.nytimes.com/2026/08/11/us/university-michigan-grades-freshmen-pass-fail.html

 **Are We Too Uptight About Feet?**\